 See also: Top Architects | Santiago Calatrava

 Piet Boon branded collection is the exclusive product line for dining, living and outdoor.
 Those authentic signature pieces embody the design philosophy and essence of the studio and its main designers: functional, comfortable and timeless.
 They are also durable – created, not only with aesthetics in mind but intensive use.
-Entire collection can be seen in company’s Amsterdam showroom on the ground floor of their Global Headquarters in Amsterdam.
+The entire collection can be seen in the company’s Amsterdam showroom on the ground floor of their Global Headquarters in Amsterdam.

 With a solid oak or walnut frame and leather or fabric upholstery, the KENT fauteuil is a modern classic.
 One soft cushion envelops the chair to provide luxurious seating comfort.
 This timeless fauteuil can be effortlessly combined with other pieces from the collection.